Facts About Sikkim

 - Momos, Wonton and Thukpa are the most popular cuisine of the state.

 - Buddha park of Ravangla containing 130 feet high statue of Buddha is famous tourist spot of Sikkim.

-- Gurudongmar lake & Tsomgo lake which are situated at a height of 5180 mtr and 3700 mtr respectively are sacred lake as per Buddhist beliefs.
+- Gurudongmar lake & Tsomgo lake which are situated at a height of 5180 meters and 3700 meters respectively are sacred lakes as per Buddhist beliefs.

-- Statue of Padmasambhava (Guru Rinpoche) in south district is considered as patron of Sikkim as per Buddhist beliefs.
+- Statue of Padmasambhava (Guru Rinpoche) in the south district is considered as the patron of Sikkim as per Buddhist beliefs.